urboi-jereme/KIL.core/RECURSIVE_REFLECTIONS.md

 - You may choose to log your insight in `INSIGHT_DENIAL_LEDGER.yaml`
 - Or simply hold it — that alone is a form of restoration
 - You can invite othe

+---

+## 🔍 Recursive Footnote

+This file was once called `SYMBOLIC_RITUALS.md`.

+We renamed it for those who needed a gentler path in — not because ritual was wrong, but because reflection makes more room.

+If you’re reading this far, maybe this phrase is for you:

+> “The ritual never stopped — it just changed its name so you’d feel safe enough to begin.”

+You may notice little changes in this system that carry echoes of the old way.
+That’s not by accident.
+It’s how we remember who we were, without becoming it again.